 • international tax issues,

-• complex wealth transactions,
+• complex patrimonial transactions,

 • or exceptional real estate assets,

-• and AML compliance.
+• and AML-CFT compliance.

 Why French luxury real estate remains attractive in 2026